noahg9/restaurant-management-system/README.md

 ### JavaScript dependencies

+A JavaScript library called **anime.js** is used to
+- fade in each card one by one when the page is loaded
+- fade in a card when it is added
-A JavaScript library called **anime.js** is used to fade out a card when it is deleted and fade in each card one by one when the page is loaded on the following pages:
+- fade out a card when it is deleted on the following pages: http://localhost:9242/menu-items (menu-items.js)
-http://localhost:9242/menu-items (menu-items.js)
 http://localhost:9242/chefs (chefs.js)
-Access the page and delete a card to see the animations in action!
+Access the pages, add a menu item, and delete a card to see the animations in action!

 A JavaScript library called **notyf.js** is used to display notifications on the following pages:
 http://localhost:9242/menu-items (menu-items.js)